rhel-labs/learn-katacoda/sql-server-ubi/step6.md

 `echo ghost-limit = 40000000 > /etc/criu.conf`{{execute T2}}

-In the *Terminal Server* tab of the lab interface, checkpoint the sql server
+In the *Terminal Server* tab of the lab interface, checkpoint the running SQL Server container and export the checkpoint to a compressed file

 `podman container checkpoint -l --config /etc/criu.conf --export=/tmp/checkpoint1.tar.gz`{{execute T2}}